DuckyShine004/beat-weight/README.md

 Please refer to the image below for guidance:

 ![XR Interaction Toolkit Settings](data/readme/images/settings.png)

+### Replayability
+To play the game again, please stop the game after the results are displayed, then press Play once more.
+Replayability was not part of the original game requirements, so restarting must be done manually.

 ## Attributions
 All third-party assets, tools, and resources used in this project are properly credited in [`ATTRIBUTIONS.md`](./ATTRIBUTIONS.md).